Skip to main content

 This allows licensors to waive all rights and place a work directly into the public domain.

-Get Help
+Get Assistance

-For additional assistance contact scholarship@claremont.edu.
+For additional assistance contact the Digital Scholarship team.